What To Wear For Headshots Business: Essential Tips for Success

 Choose Colors That Command Attention

 Navy blue blazers photograph as the universal executive choice.
 They work for 90% of corporate environments and convey confidence without drawing attention away from your face.
-I recommend navy for any executive unsure about their industry’s dress code.
+We recommend navy for any executive unsure about their industry’s dress code.

 Charcoal and dark suits convey authority but require careful lighting to avoid shadow loss.
 We adjust our setup accordingly, but these darker colors demand more technical precision during the photo shoot.
 A dark jacket can help you stand out against a white or light background, and is especially effective for white headshots.
 However, avoid wearing dark colors if your headshot will be taken against a dark background, as you may blend in rather than stand out.